TruckersMP/botranktir/README.md

 ## Installation

 1. Download the repository.
-2. Run the `npm install` command in the root folder.
+2. Run the `npm ci` command in the root folder.
 3. Copy the example environment file (`/.env.example`) and create your own one (`/.env`).
 4. Create a new database.
 5. Create a Discord application.
 Set up a bot user and enable both Presence and Server Members Intents.